 Well, it’s not proper or natural for a crayfish not to molt for months, unless there is a cause.
 Some common causes of this are:

 – Unsuitable water parameters: The water where your crayfish live in matters alot.
-Crayfish although are very tough/hard and does not easily get affected by things.
-But they reacts very well to unsuitable water and environment.
+Crayfish although are very tough/hard and do not easily get affected by things.
+But they reacts very well to unsuitable water and the environment.

 Things like nitrites or ammonia in their water is very bad and could have bad effects on them and might cause death or inability to molt successfully.